dictu-lang/Dictu/docs/docs/standard-lib/buffer.md

 Returns the u64(unsigned 8 byte integer in little endian) value given the starting index.
 Returns a result with the value or a error.
+**Note**: The maximum value supported is: `9007199254740992`, if a read of a larger value is attempted a error is returned.

 ```cs
 const buffer = Buffer.new(8).unwrap();